Blog>Cost Guides>How much does it cost to replace a boiler with a heat pump?

 As you can see, the cost to replace an oil or gas boiler with a heat pump will vary massively based on lots of different factors — from the size of your home to the type of heat pump you need.

-We always recommend getting at least three quotes for heat pump installation.
+It's a good idea to get at least three quotes for heat pump installation.
 That way, you can get a feel for the right company for the job.
 Plus, you can make sure you’re getting a fair and competitive price for the work.

 Key takeaways